opnsense/docs/source/manual/how-tos/sslvpn_s2s.rst

 Before you start
 ----------------
-Before starting with the configuration of an OpenVPN SSL tunnel you need to have a working OPNsense installation wit a unique LAN IP subnet for each side of your connection (you local network need to different than that of the remote network).
+Before starting with the configuration of an OpenVPN SSL tunnel you need to have a working OPNsense installation with a unique LAN IP subnet for each side of your connection (your local network needs to be different than that of the remote network).

 ..
 Note::

    For the sample we will use a private IP for our WAN connection.
-   This requires us to disable the default block rule on wan to allow private traffic.
+   This requires us to disable the default block rule on WAN to allow private traffic.
    To do so, go to the **Interfaces->[WAN]** and uncheck "Block private networks".
    *(Don't forget to save and apply)*